openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(capacity: Int64)
 ```

 Function: Constructs a queue with specified capacity.
-When capacity is less than the default capacity of 8, the initial capacity of the constructed [ArrayQueue](#class-arrayqueuet) will be 8.
+When capacity is less than the default capacity of 8, the initial capacity of [ArrayQueue](#class-arrayqueuet) will be 8.

 Parameters:

-- capacity: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The specified initial capacity.
+- capacity: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - Specified initial capacity.

 Exceptions:

-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws exception if the parameter value is less than 0.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws exception if parameter is less than 0.

 ### func add(T)